President/Chair Peter Stevens

 Peter and Fiona Stevens arrived in Maleny in 2000 and Peter joined LBCCG as a member due to his interest in rehabilitating the riparian zones on their beef cattle farm.
 Peter’s passion and knowledge soon led to his appointment as LBCCG President and has held that position ever since.
 Peter holds a degree in applied science and horticultural technology.

-Vice-President Steve Skull
+Committee Member Steve Skull

 Steve’s work for state agencies spans water resource management and planning, environmental regulation, nature conservation and experience with a wide range of industries including mining and major infrastructure providers.
 In the local government context Steve has been responsible for the development, delivery and evaluation of environmental policies and programs covering waterway management, climate change, biodiversity, peak oil and sustainability.

 Mark has over 25 years’ experience in the environmental and agriculture industries, working with various government, semi-government, and community groups.

 Growing up in rural Victoria with a close association with the bush from a young age, Mark was destined to work in the environmental industry, initially as Summer Fire Crew with the Department of Conservation.
 Mark has since worked for the North Central Catchment Management Authority in river management, Mallee CMA as a Landcare Facilitator, several Landcare groups, Greening Australia as a rural fencer and seed collector, and a Sunshine Coast commercial Bush Regenerator and Landscaper.
 Perhaps most importantly Mark worked on the family 6,000 acre wheat and sheep farm, acquiring all round skills and ensuring a good understanding and empathy for our often embattled farmers.